Toni and Mike

-Aged 18, I saw a doctor believing that I had problems with my back and poor posture, which I now know to be Lordosis.
+Aged 18 I saw a doctor believing that I had problems with my back and poor posture, which I now know to be Lordosis.
 He wanted to cut both my ankles open and lengthen the heel cords, a procedure that I understand is called Tendo Achilles surgery.
 The thought of having both legs in plaster for at least six weeks and then having to learn to walk again, scared me immensely and I decided not to go down that route before getting a second opinion.

 Around 1993, electrical tests revealed I had a mild muscle abnormality and shortly after this time, dad began to experience his own problems.
 He subsequently underwent a muscle biopsy - a muscle sample was taken from his lower leg and the biopsy indicated he had a form of muscular dystrophy.

-In light of my biopsy, both dad and I were diagnosed with centronuclear myopathy.
+In light of my biopsy both dad and I were diagnosed with centronuclear myopathy.
 At the time of diagnosis, I had seen three doctors over a period of ten years and my medical records show that nemaline rod myopathy and facioscapulohumeral muscular dystrophy (FSHMD) had both been considered before centronuclear myopathy was proved by the muscle biopsy.

 I remember receiving the diagnosis felt quite overwhelming and lonely - we were told there were very few others in the world with our illness, that there was no treatment, no long term prognosis could be provided and I was advised that if I were to have children, there was a 50% chance they would have the illness also.
 This is because dad and I have the autosomal dominant form of CNM which means that only one copy of the genetic error is needed to cause the condition and one good copy cannot compensate.
 This form of the condition affects both males and females and at the time of writing, the Muscular Dystrophy Campaign reported there were only twelve families worldwide known to have shown this pattern of inheritance.
 Dad and I later got our Dynamin 2 (DNM2) mutation diagnosis as a result of being enrolled in the Beggs Laboratory research project, when, in November 2005 the gene that causes this form of the condition was identified.

-Although I have concentrated on the symptoms of our condition and the things we can't do, we actually lead very normal lives.
-Dad has now started to use a stick to get around but I do not and neither of us use a wheelchair.
-For all the things we can't do, maybe lifting a heavy box or opening a jar or bottle for instance, there is usually an alternative way to do something.
-This may mean that it takes us longer to do something but not that we are incapable of doing it all together.
+Dad and I both know our condition is progressive, however, the rate at which this is occuring is hard to gauge - it's looking back over time that the changes become clear rather than day to day.
 We are both aware that maybe our futures are not as rosy as some but at this moment in time our present is much rosier than many.
 In short we are trying not to let the condition define us, whilst doing what little we can to raise awareness and help with research and living each day to the best of our abilities.